Your Business Reputation and Why It Matters!

 At home, does your spouse claim you “always yell” in an argument?
 If you yelled once, you now “always yell”, right?
 Been there?
 Guess what – you may be in the same boat with your clients.
 If you have 5% late deliveries, that’s a 95% on time record.
 Pretty good.
 But, suppose those 5 times you were late, your client caught heck from their client.
 Went into “yellow” from “green.”
 Your being late 5 times stands out significantly in their minds and they don’t think about the routine 95 times you were on time.

-In your own office, the boss who comes in like a cheerleader one day a week, and walks silently into his office the other four days is NOT thought of as a motivational leader.
+In your own office, the boss who comes in like a cheerleader one day a week, and walks silently into his office the other four days is NOT thought of as a motivational leader and is just bossing around all day.
 Consistency creates reputation.

 Reflect upon how you come across, and think not just about your normal behaviors, but also of the exceptions that may stand out in the minds and hearts of others.
 How can you change what might be an incorrect or unfair perception?
 Nobody’s perfect, but the striving to be consistently better is what people will remember.